-- Approve this policy and strategy and subsequently review its effectiveness, e.g. by asking the questions in the helpful document from the UK Council for Child Internet Safety (UKCIS) Online safety in academies and colleges: Questions from the Governing Board - Undergo (and signpost all other governors and to attend) safeguarding and child protection training (including online safety) at induction to provide strategic challenge and into policy and practice, ensuring this is regularly updated. - Ensure that all staff also receive appropriate safeguarding and child protection (including online) training at induction and that this is updated. - Support the academy in encouraging parents and the wider community to become engaged in online safety activities. - Have regular strategic reviews with the online-safety coordinator/DSL and incorporate online safety into standing discussions of safeguarding at governor meetings. - Work with the Data Protection Officer, DSL(HT) to ensure a compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information. - Check all staff have read Part 1 of KCSIE; SLT and all working directly with children have read Annex B. - Ensure that all staff undergo safeguarding and child protection training, including online safety and now also reminders about filtering and monitoring.

-• Ensure that children are taught about safeguarding, including online safety as part of providing a broad and balanced curriculum which demonstrates a whole academy approach to online safety and use of mobile technology.
+- Approve this policy and strategy and subsequently review its effectiveness, e.g. by asking the questions in the helpful document from the UK Council for Child Internet Safety (UKCIS) Online safety in academies and colleges: Questions from the Governing Board. - Undergo (and signpost all other governors and to attend) safeguarding and child protection training (including online safety) at induction to provide strategic challenge and into policy and practice, ensuring this is regularly updated. - Ensure that all staff also receive appropriate safeguarding and child protection (including online) training at induction and that this is updated. - Support the academy in encouraging parents and the wider community to become engaged in online safety activities. - Have regular strategic reviews with the online-safety coordinator/DSL and incorporate online safety into standing discussions of safeguarding at governor meetings. - Work with the Data Protection Officer, DSL(HT) to ensure a compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information. - Check all staff have read Part 1 of KCSIE; SLT and all working directly with children have read Annex B. - Ensure that children are taught about safeguarding, including online safety as part of providing a broad and balanced curriculum which demonstrates a whole academy approach to online safety and use of mobile technology. - Ensure all stakeholders are informed about the current filtering and monitoring.